$\TT^2$-cobordism of Quasitoric 4-Manifolds: Quasitoric manifolds

-\begin{defn} A $\TT^n$-manifold $M$ is called a quasitoric manifold over $P$ if the following conditions are satisfied: \begin{enumerate} \item the $\TT^n$ action is locally standard, \item there is a projection map $\mathfrak{q}: M \to P$ constant on $\TT^n$ orbits which maps every $l$-dimensional orbit to a point in the interior of a codimension-$l$ face of $P$. \end{enumerate} \end{defn}
+\begin{defn} A closed smooth $2n$-dimensional $\TT^n$-manifold $M$ is called a quasitoric manifold over $P$ if the following conditions are satisfied: \begin{enumerate} \item the $\TT^n$ action is locally standard, \item there is a projection map $\mathfrak{q}: M \to P$ constant on $\TT^n$ orbits which maps every $l$-dimensional orbit to a point in the interior of a codimension-$l$ face of $P$. \end{enumerate} \end{defn}

 All complex projective spaces $\CP^{n}$ and their equivariant connected sums, products are quasitoric manifolds. \begin{lemma}[\cite{DJ}, Lemma 1.4] Let $\mathfrak{q}: M \to P$ be a $2n$-dimensional quasitoric manifold over $P$.
 There is a projection map $f: \TT^n \times P \to M$ so that for each $q \in P$, $f$ maps $\TT^n \times q$ onto $ \mathfrak{q}^{-1}(q)$. \end{lemma}